mcabbott/Tullio.jl/README.md

 ```julia
 @tullio C[i,j] := A[i,k] * B[k,j]
 ```
 and writes loops which fill in the matrix `C`, by summing the right hand side at all possible values of free index `k`.
-It differs in several ways:
+The differences are:

 1. It understands more syntax, including shifts of indices (by constants or other indices, such as `C[i] := A[i+j-1] * K[j]`), arrays of arrays, fields of their elements, and keyword indexing.
-Shifts result in indices running over the intersection of ranges inferred, rather than demanding that they agree.
+Shifts result in indices running over the intersection of ranges inferred (rather than demanding agreement).

 2. It should be faster, by using [`Threads.@spawn`](https://julialang.org/blog/2019/07/multithreading/) on large arrays, and by using [`LoopVectorization.@avx`](https://github.com/chriselrod/LoopVectorization.jl) when possible.
 It's unlikely to match [Gaius.jl](https://github.com/MasonProtter/Gaius.jl) at matrix multiplication, but aims to be useful on operations like `S[i] := P[i,j] * log(Q[i,j] / R[j])`.